 Tuition rates will vary depending on where you live and what your preferences are.
 If you have a handful of options to consider when it comes to choosing a private school, compare tuition costs and choose something that might better fit your budget.

 While considering a more affordable private school may be an option, it still won’t be as cheap as a public school.
-This is why you should see if you can qualify for a grant.
+This is why you should see if you can qualify at least one of the scholarships for sophomores.
 Most schools will offer private funding to families who would struggle with paying regular tuition prices.

 There’s a program called FACTS Grant & Aid Assessment.
 There all also other programs including the National Association of Independent Schools’ (or NAIS’s) School & Student Services (SSS), along with Financial Aid and Student Tuition (FAST).
 You need to apply for these grant programs and include your family size, annual income, assets and debt in your application materials.
 You can also apply for multiple children.